 Lacquer, is closely related to the elements by its nature, its harvest, its treatment and water is an indispensable element.

-Lacquer is closely linked to the elements by its nature, its harvest, its treatment and water is an essential element.
-I focused my research on a technique close to suminagashi (inks floating on water, ancestor of marbled paper) which I called: urushinagashi (literally lacquer floating on water) …
+I focused my research on a technique similar to suminagashi (floating inks on water, ancestor of marbled paper) that I called: urushinagashi …

-By transferring the floating lacquer on paper or silk I finally found a way to draw landscapes, maps, paths that allow me to navigate – thanks to lacquer – between the two shores of countries dear to my heart ….
+By transferring the floating lacquer onto paper or silk I finally found a way to trace landscapes, maps, paths that allow me to navigate between the two shores of countries dear to my heart. ….

-The translucency of the silk, like a shoji, gives the lacquer shades of light and shade that make black vibrate on imaginary level curves.
+The translucency of the silk, like a shoji, gives different shades of shadows and lights that resonate with the black color on imaginary contour lines the lacquer shades of light and shadow that make the black vibrate on imaginary contour lines.